kghose/kghose.github.io/linux-tips/thinkpads.md

 **(Unfairly compared to the T14 G1)**

-The keyboard of the E14 G4 is similar to that of the T14 G1.
-The sizes are similar.
-The similarity ends there.
+On paper the E14 has a better build because it has a metal lid.
+However, The T14's plastic and glass fiber body feels slimmer and stiffer and lighter while the E14 feels bulkier, more plasticky and flimsy.

-The E14 G4 feels more plasticky and flimsy.
-The fact that mine has a gray plastic casing as opposed to the traditional black rubberized shell doesn't help.
+The fact that mine has a gray plastic casing as opposed to the traditional black rubberized shell doesn't help, and it's annoying when the paint rubs off.

-The one I have has the 250 nit touchscreen and it is difficult to use outdoors.
+The keyboard of the E14 G4 is similar to that of the T14 G1 and the sizes are similar.
 The speakers on the E14 aim downwards for some reason and are too soft.
 I don't think they pass even for business use.
 Perhaps the assumption is that everyone is using a headset.

+The camera is a ThinkPad quality camera, which is to say, pretty crappy given the standard Apple has set for us.

+The one I have has the 250 nit touchscreen and it is difficult to use outdoors.

+Functionally, the E14 G4 (i5-1235U) is ahead of the T14 G1 (i5-10210U) but it
+seems to draw a bit more power during my tasks (writing and light browsing) and I don't really use the extra oomph.

 All in all, I prefer the T14 G1 over the E14 G4 by far.
+The current plan, when the T14 dies, is to replace it with another T14, probably a G6, and keep the E14 around as the backup.

 # Using the track point